throwawwwwway/haptiq/report/haptiq-report.rst

 More and more data is being produced, this comes with dedicated jobs like Data Analysts and dedicated research like Information visualisation.
 The increase of research activity in this field has been substential over the last 20 years.
 We are in the age of Big Data with challenges for a better understanding, visualisation, sharing; yet, accessibility tends to be neglicted.

 In the laboratory of the SACHI team in St Andrews - Scotland, a small haptic device has been developed: the Haptic Tabletop Puck (HTP).
 By moving this special mouse, the user receives haptic feedbacks which can be used for exploration.
 Although this device allows multiple interactions, the main issue is that there is a single actuator for mapping the height of what is under.
 The way to explore would be to *bump* onto the limits.
 If we were to build another device that would allow multiple feedbacks, we would have a more efficient exploration; users would feel where to go.
 If we were to have longer segment instead of single point under the palms, the users could follow directions.
 Such a device could be a first window in the accessibility of graphs exploration for visually impaired people as the interaction techniques would be purely tactile.
-Furtheremore, the audio media is heavily used for accessibility and developing other interaction contributes in the
+Furtheremore, the audio channel is heavily used for accessibility and developing other interaction contributes in the global autonomy of visually impaired people.

 The HaptiQ project aims to design and evaluate an inexpensive haptic device that allows blind users to acquire the representation of graphs and therefore, the key to the understanding of spatial information - like maps, or abstract concepts - like organigrams.
 The project is framed by Dr Nacenta (St Andrews, UK) and Dr Jouffrais (Toulouse, FR).

 I will present in this report the main steps that has led to the creation of this device.
 I will explain the starting context of the project and the analysing phase; then the design decisions made for this project followed by the way I have implemented them.
 Finally, I will explain the methods used for the evaluation and an ending discussion about the results and a personal feedback on the skills in human-computer interactions that has been employed for this project.

 ..
 3p

 Context
 =======

 About accessibility
 -------------------

+Given the 10th International Statistical Classification of Diseases and Related Health Problems, there is 4 categories:

+	- normal vision
+	- moderate visual impairment
+	- severe visual impairment
+	- blindness

+Visual impairment includes the last two and it concerns 285 millions of people worldwide

+Blind is defined to be
 Look for Cherchonspourvoir

 About work environments